-Manawatū Heritage is an online repository where you can search, share and download thousands of photographs and other items about the Manawatū region.
+On Manawatū Heritage you can search, share and download thousands of photographs, archives and other items about the Manawatū.

 Manawatū Heritage is a living heritage tool which encourages active participation from the community by accepting digital uploads and written articles from the public.
 By creating a log-in, you can upload your own stories and photographs to the repository as well as comment on individual items, share your findings via email and social media, and download low or high resolution copies of out of copyright materials.

 Learn about Palmerston North through themed heritage tours.
 This app allows the whole family to explore our history by foot, bicycle or car.